Willibaur/building-a-website/README.md

 # Motivational Posters

-Built by William Bautista-Romero# motivational-posters with help of Makers Academy
+Built by William Bautista-Romero

+This was my first web site with help of Makers Academy, it is called motivational-posters.

+Different technologies used like Javascript, CSS,